 The Family Birth Place wants to make your childbirth experience the best it can be.

 “We individualize care as much as possible so that the birth of your baby empowers you to be ready to be a mother,” says Sister Kay.
 “Bringing a baby into this world is such a beautiful thing.”

 The Family Birth Place offers natural childbirth classes as well as tubs for laboring mothers and birthing ball chairs.
 We also have many nurses and providers who are skilled at assisting with natural childbirth and will work with the mother on her birth plan.
 Doulas of the mother’s choosing are also welcome.

 There are many benefits of natural childbirth for both mom and baby, including:

 - Less intervention which can lead to a cesarean.

 - Less fetal heart rate distress during labor.

 - More alert baby, making it easier to bond and latch to breast.

-If you’re interested in learning more about natural birthing options at St. Elizabeth, enroll in one of our natural childbirth classes or schedule an appointment with one of our certified Nurse-Midwives or Physicians skilled in natural childbirth by calling (859) 301-2229 (BABY).
+If you’re interested in learning more about natural birthing options at St. Elizabeth schedule an appointment with one of our certified nurse-midwives or physicians skilled in natural childbirth by calling (800) 737-7900.